segmentio/segment-docs/src/unify/data-graph/setup-guides/redshift-setup.md

 Set up your Redshift data warehouse to Segment for the [Data Graph](/docs/unify/data-graph/).

-## Prerequisites
+## Prerequisite

-To use Linked Audiences with Redshift, Segment requires you to configure [Profiles Synce materialized views for the Data Graph](/docs/unify/data-graph/#prerequisites).
-You can read more about [Profile Sync materialized views](/docs/unify/profiles-sync/tables/#tables-segment-materializes).
+To use Linked Audiences with Redshift, the Data Graph only supports [materialized views](/docs/unify/profiles-sync/tables/#tables-segment-materializes).

+To configure Profiles Sync for your Unify space:
+1. Navigate to **Unify > Profile Sync**.
+2. Select the **Settings** tab and select **Selective sync**.
-Even though Segment only supports Profile Sync materialized tables for the Data Graph, Linked Audiences require Profile Sync to be configured such that both the [Profile raw tables](/docs/unify/profiles-sync/tables/#profile-raw-tables) and the [Profile materialized tables](/docs/unify/profiles-sync/tables/#tables-segment-materializes) are synchronized with your Redshift instance.
+3. Select all the tables under **Profile raw tables**.
+These include, `external_id_mapping_updates`, `id_graph_updates`, `profile_traits_updates`.
+Linked Audiences require Profile Sync to be configured such that both the Profile raw tables and the Profile materialized tables are synchronized with your Redshift instance.
+4. Select all of the tables under **Profile materialized tables**.
+These include, `profile_merges`, `user_traits`, `user_identifiers`.
+This allows faster and more cost-efficient Linked Audiences computations in your data warehouse.
+5. Select **Sync all Track Call Tables** under **Track event tables** to enable filtering on event history for Linked Audiences conditions.

 ## Getting started